Cat Brindisi, Devin Ilaw, John Rubinstein, Isabella Russo, George Salazar, Jennifer Sanchez and Ian Saraceni

 5 Things You Should Know

 - The Passageis autobiographical.
-It is based on the author’s experience living in a house with a sick family member.
-The house in The Passage functions almost as another character.
+It is based on the author’s experience of a moment of deep crisis for his family.
+The house in which the musical takes place functions almost like another character.

 - For a musical, it is small and very intimate.
 There are scenes that take place in tiny areas—a tent, a closet, a bathroom—but the world should feel enormous to Albert, and his journey into the basement should feel epic.